How to Increase Vitamin D Levels Quickly and Effectively

 Recipients of Vitamin D shots have attested to feeling better almost immediately or as soon as the next day.

-Sunshine will raise levels of active Vitamin D within about 8 hours – depending on the strength of the sun and your level of absorption.
+Sunshine will raise levels of active Vitamin D within about 8 hours – depending on the sun’s strength and your body’s absorption level.

 Vitamin D3 supplements are thought to raise vitamin D levels in the bloodstream in around 24 hours.
 However, it takes up to 7 days for this to be converted into the active form of vitamin D – which is what a blood test will pick up.